AHartNtkn/AHartNtkn.github.io/_posts/2021-09-04-Extremely-Simple-Self-Interpretation.md

 - ["A self-interpreter of lambda calculus having a normal form"](http://people.dm.unipi.it/berardu/Art/1992Self-interpreter/efficient.pdf) by Berarducci and Bohm
 - ["Efficient Self—Interpretation in Lambda Calculus"](https://www.researchgate.net/publication/2673832_Efficient_Self-Interpretation_in_Lambda_Calculus) by Torben Mogensen

 we can define a simple HOAS encoding of lambda terms into the lambda calculus that I'll implement in a bit.
 Through this encoding, we can directly access the syntax of a program.
-We can define an evaluator/unquote function but this function will return a bottom-expression; not another HOAS-encoded expression.
+We can also define an evaluator/unquote function but this function will return a bottom-expression; not another HOAS-encoded expression.
 This means we lose the ability to reason about the syntax of the expression after unquoting.
 So we need a self-interpreter that will evaluate the expression without unquoting it.

 The HOAS encoding will be terms of type